Stefan9110/elpengu/content/donate.md

 A one time donation grants you access to the [matrix.elpengu.com](https://element.elpengu.com) homeserver for **1 year**.
-Accounts on the Matrix homeserver are restricted to donators due to the huge amount of processing power and storage needed to mentain this service.
+Accounts on the Matrix homeserver are restricted to donators due to the huge amount of processing power and storage needed to maintain this service.

 ## Hosting costs
 **elpengu.com** is hosted at [OVH](https://www.ovhcloud.com/), on a regular VPS.
-Hostings costs are around **280€** per year for the VPS and **12€** per year for the DNS.
-I am a student and I'm currently paying for these services from my own money, so any donations are appreciated.
+Hosting costs are around **280€** per year for the VPS and **12€** per year for the DNS.
+I am a student, so I'm currently paying for these services from my own money, so any donations are appreciated.

 Donating helps me pay for hosting and allows me to expand VPS specifications,